-These Cupcake Flower Pots are an edible DIY Mother's Day Gift that kids can make!
-They also make a great spring craft.
-This tutorial and recipe uses a simple mini vanilla cupcake, store-bought icing and pre-made pudding and cookies, with the result being a beautiful gift for Mom or DIY craft treat for the kids!
+These Flower Pot Cupcakes are an edible DIY Mother's Day Gift that kids can make!
+They also make a great spring craft or Earth Day craft This tutorial and recipe uses a simple mini vanilla cupcake, store-bought icing and pre-made pudding and cookies, with the result being a beautiful gift for Mom or DIY craft treat for the kids!

 412 ouncecontainers of whipped vanilla icing I use Betty Crocker whipped vanilla